 In April, 2014, Taeus went through a Class F Corporate Restructuring in order to achieve maximum operational identity.
-Taeus Holdings Inc. was formed and became the owner of four separate entities which included the Debtor, Taeus Research LLC, PatentBooks Inc., and Taeus International.
+Taeus Holdings Inc. ("THI") is owned by Arthur and Kathleen Nutter.
+THI was formed and became the owner of four separate entities which included the Debtor, Taeus Research LLC, PatentBooks Inc., and Taeus International.
 The only operational entities were the Debtor and PatentBooks Inc., which was a new entity formed to offer an efficient, "one stop shop" for patent users to license the patent rights needed to offer products & services, and the greatest benefit to patent owners by being paid quality-based royalties on every single one of their patents.
 The idea was that PatentBooks would hold the patent portfolios for customers and the Debtor would perform auditing and provide support for the patent portfolios that had been assigned to PatentBooks by their clients.
+THI is the parent company as described above, Arthur Nutter is connected with all the entities and functions as the CEO for all the Taeus entities.

-While this reorganization was going on in 2014, and while the principal of the Debtor, Art Nutter ("Nutter"), was setting up PatentBooks, the Debtor was not being run by Nutter.
+While this reorganization was going on in 2014, and while the principal of the Debtor, Art Nutter ("Nutter"), was setting up PatentBooks, the Debtor was not being run by Nutter because he was concentrating all his time setting up PatentBooks.
+The President of the Debtor was Walter Copan who is no longer employed by the Debtor.
+Any claims were settled in litigation between TriNet as the payroll provider for Taeus and Copan with mutual releases being given.
 The operation of the Debtor was not profitable during this period, and resulted in the list of creditors being owed money as reflected in the schedules filed in this Case.
 In September of 2015, Nutter took control of the core business, reorganized his operational staff, and attempted to turn the corner on profitability.
 As evidence of the decline in revenues for the Debtor, 2014 produced revenue of \$2,952,950, and 2015 produced revenues of \$1,206,259.